 - General Health: Excellent,

 - Temperament: Bright, gentle, loves attention.
 Extremely clever.

 - Gets Along with: People, Dogs, (Cats unknown)

 - Departure date: December 6th, 2019, headed for New Hampshire

 Picked up as a stray by Newport Animal Control on November 5th and not claimed, Spartacus was put up for adoption.
-Animal Rescue Network of New England asked me to foster him for them while he gets neutered, rabies shot, HW test, etc.
+Animal Rescue Network of New England (ARNNE) asked me to foster him for them while he gets neutered, rabies shot, HW test, etc.

 Detailed notes on this foster dog’s progress are posted below the summary.

 Dog to Dog Behavior

 Dog to People Behavior

 Sparty is a picky eater.
 Does not care for cheese, does like peanut butter.